Over the years, we've been working on a number of anti-racism initiatives to create a more equitable Vancouver.

 Anti-Black racism town hall

-We thank all the community members who participated in the anti-Black racism town hall on September 24.
+We hosted an anti-Black racism town hall in September 2020, and we are grateful to all of the community members who participated.
 If you missed it, you can watch the recording on YouTube External website, opens in new tab

 Anti-racism strategy and actions